HasnainShafiq/Blog/src/blog/2022-05-11 first-article.md

 ---
-title: "Building My Blog: Working with Eleventy and Netlify"
+title: "Building My Blog: A Reflective Account"
 description: A short blog about my experience building this website using Eleventy and Netlify.
 I talk about the ups and downs, what went well, and what I can improve on for future projects.